gjacopo/bodylanguage/docs/handle/sas2store.md

         %put &dumb &dumber;
 %mend _example_sas2store_testfile6a;
 ~~~
-is left unchanged since already stored macro should not be modified.
+is left unchanged since it is already stored.

 Furthermore, the script also deals with different "formats" of implementation.